 So this has been our experience with vegan food in restaurants on Orcas Island.
 Because we were trying to follow baby J’s early bedtime schedule, we didn’t go to any of the fancier dinner restaurants that apparently can make you vegan food off the menu if you call in advance.
 My request: if you ever go to Orcas Island and have a nice vegan meal somewhere else, please let me know!

 Love this post?
 Share it with your friends!
-And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing in the top right corner of this page, or by following the blog on Facebook, Twitter, Google+ and Instagram!
+And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing below, or by following the blog on Facebook, Twitter, Google+ and Instagram!